ITV Sport: Olympic Games

 ITV covered the summer Olympic Games 1968, 1972, 1980 and 1988.
 Costs associated with staff working overseas prevented coverage of the 1984 Los Angeles Olympics but the Games returned to ITV screens for one last time in 1988, sharing the coverage with Channel 4 – Channel 4 showing the overnight and breakfast coverage with ITV covering the daytime action as well as broadcasting early evening highlights programmes.

 ITV has never fully broadcast the Winter Olympics.

 Power Snooker

 In 2010 and 2011 ITV introduced a new cue sport called Power Snooker.
 These were the only two occasions on which the sport was played.
 Power Snooker was a hybrid between snooker and pool.

 Rugby Union

-Between the 2008–09 and 2016–17 seasons ITV Sport showed a weekly highlights programme of all Premiership Rugby and Anglo-Welsh Cup matches.
-These rights went to Channel 5 who also broadcast 5 live matches between 2017 and 2021.
+On the back of its successful broadcasting of the 1991 World Cup, ITV showed a variety of rugby, including the 1993 British Lions tour to New Zealand, Autumn Internationals and even some club rugby, though this was restricted to certain regions.
+This ended in 1996 when Sky Sports increased its rugby union coverage, which included Sky taking over as broadcaster of the British and Irish Lions.